zttodd/personal-website/posts/indentation-readability-in-vscode.md

 ---
 layout: layouts/post.njk

-title: Readability of indentation in Visual Studio Code
+title: Improving the readability of indentation in Visual Studio Code
 description: Leverage colors and whitespace rendering to improve the readability of indentation in VSCode
 date: 2020-07-19
 tags: